 We estimate that the cost to get the project to a "shovel ready" state will be approximately US\$800,000.
-The actual budget for construction, procurement and materiel is estimated to be \$US 10M with a 20% variance, based on costs from past projects.
+The actual budget for construction, procurement and materiel is estimated to be \$US 17M with a 20% variance, based on costs from past projects.
 The detailed engineering will allow the company to reduce the variance in the budget.
 The estimated time to complete the pre-construction studies is approximately 12 months with the permitting being the longest part of the process.
-At the end of this process BacTech will actively pursue contractual concentrate feeds from local sources and quite possibly from neighbouring countries such as Peru.
+At the end of this process BacTech will actively pursue contractual concentrate feeds from local sources and quite possibly from neighboring countries such as Peru.
 Once the Company successfully completes the initial plant, it is conceivable we will attract enough feed to exceed the plant's capacity.
-This could lead to a straight-forward expansion as BacTech's plants are modular in design.
+The current output from the Ponce Enriquez area is estimated to be 200-250 tpd of gold/arsenic concentrates.
+This could lead to a straightforward expansion as BacTech's plants are modular in design.